jonsuh/jonsuh.com/_posts/2015-02-01-social-share-links.md

 ## Enhance with JavaScript

-Now that we’ve gotten the share links to work without JavaScript, let’s enhance them by adding some JavaScript to open the share URL in a popup window.
+Now that we’ve gotten social sharing links to work without JavaScript, let’s enhance them by adding some JavaScript to open the share URL in a popup window.
 Here’s the function we’ll use to handle the popup window.

 {% highlight js %}
 function windowPopup(url, width, height) {